JaimeStill/cipher-hub/spec.md

 - Structured JSON logging using `log/slog` for container-native observability
 - Context-aware operations with typed context keys for security and request correlation

-**Container-Native Health Checks**: Implementing dependency-aware health monitoring with:
+**Container-Native Health Checks**: Dependency-aware health monitoring with:
 - Liveness endpoints for basic operational status verification
 - Readiness endpoints with actual dependency validation and detailed status reporting
 - Interface-based health checker pattern for extensibility across storage and external dependencies